sled-group/Transparent-Coherent-PMD/README.md

 poetry shell
 ```

+Note that the same CUDA installation must be available whenever you activate the environment using `poetry shell`.

 For Jupyter notebook support, run this when the `travel` environment is activated (i.e., after running `poetry shell`):

 ```
 python -m ipykernel install --user --name=travel
 ```